rockthejvm/rockthejvm-site/src/content/articles/cats-essential-type-class-hierarchy.md

 ## Starting Easy: Semigroups and Monoids

-We've already talked a bit about [Semigroups and Monoids](/articles/semigroups-and-monoids-in-scala/) in another article.
+We've already talked a bit about [semigroups and monoids](/articles/semigroups-and-monoids-in-scala/) in another article.
 These are some of the simplest type classes in Cats.

 A Semigroup is a type class granting the capability of a type to combine two values of that type and produce another value of that same type: